 For IT pros, the importance of honing business and soft skills that round out top-notch tech skills has never been greater.
-CompTIA AITP provides professional members exclusive access to more than 1,400 courses through Lynda.com, which can help you gain the skills you need to grow and advance in your career.
+CompTIA AITP provides professional members access to thousands of on-demand courses that can help you gain the skills you need to grow and advance in your career.
 Not convinced?
-Here are five reasons that you should prioritize your business and soft skills training.
+Here are four reasons that you should prioritize your business and soft skills training.

 1. Automation is increasing the value of soft skills.

 Automation is already here and changing the way technical work gets done, and the trend is only going to continue.
 Academics and futurists predict that tomorrow’s IT workforce will spend more time on tasks that machines can’t perform, making soft skills like communication, people management and applying expertise key to keeping pace with the evolving job market.

 2. Many tech jobs are now “hybrid” positions.

 With digital transformation topping the list of many companies’ priorities, a recent CIO article cites the increase in “hybrid” roles as one of the job trends shaping the future of tech.
 According to the piece, companies looking for IT pros with a “… mix of user experience skills, business acumen and cloud know-how is typical of organizations undergoing digital transformations, where technical skills are enhanced with soft and traditionally non-technical skills to create hybrid roles.”

 3. New job responsibilities could mean a gap in skills.

 The scope of work an IT department performs is expanding, and new projects can come at you fast, requiring you to find creative tech solutions to challenging internal and external business goals.
 CompTIA AITP member Terry Edelen, an applications analyst, has found that on-demand courses can often fill in the knowledge gaps.
 According to Edelen, business and soft skills training through CompTIA AITP has provided, “the opportunity to build my skill set and provides a foundation when I am assigned similar responsibilities with limited experience.”